 - 2.3.1.
 A Student who has been awarded a Grade A, Grade B or Grade C at the first assessment opportunity in a course shall not be entitled to a further assessment or re-assessment in order to obtain a higher grade, unless otherwise approved in the programme structure. - 2.3.1.1.
 Exceptionally for the Malaysia Foundation Programme a Student obtaining a Grade B or Grade C may be allowed re-assessment opportunity in order to gain entry to the degree programme.
 A Student who has been awarded a Grade D or below is entitled to one reassessment opportunity in that Course. - 2.3.1.2.
 A Student who has been awarded a Grade D in a course may be reassessed in that course in order to proceed to the Higher Degree of Master. - 2.3.2.
 A Student who has been awarded a Grade E or a Grade F in a course may be reassessed in that course.
 The format of the re-assessment shall be as specified in the course descriptor (or equivalent) or, in exceptional circumstances, by the Primary Academic Unit or the appropriate examiner. - 2.3.3.
 Normally, a Student shall be permitted only one re-assessment opportunity to be taken at the next available opportunity following the first assessment of the course - 2.3.3.1.
 In the case of Postgraduate Certificates and Graduate Certificates, Postgraduate Diplomas and Graduate Diplomas and Higher Degrees of Master (Taught), a Student shall be permitted one re-assessment opportunity in a maximum of three taught courses, each of which shall be taken within a period not exceeding twelve months.
 The opportunity for reassessment in four or more taught courses shall be at the discretion of the Progression Board or shall be as specified in the structures for each Programme of Study. - 2.3.4.
-Grades awarded in both first assessment and re-assessment shall be taken into
+Grades awarded in both first assessment and re-assessment shall be taken into consideration by the Progression Board in making recommendations for progression or award.

-- consideration by the Progression Board in making recommendations for progression or award. - 2.3.5.
+- 2.3.5.
 The Progression Board has discretion to make the following decisions with regard to re-assessment: - 2.3.5.1.
 In the case of First Degrees, the Progression Board may permit a Student to be re-assessed in any qualifying course not taken in the final stage in order to gain credits for the course, provided that the mark or grade obtained in the first assessment of any such course is used in determining the classification of the degree to be awarded. - 2.3.5.2.
-In the case of Higher Degrees, a Student may be permitted, at the discretion of the Progression Board, to be re-assessed in the dissertation, project or other supervised research component of the course of study. - 2.3.6.
+In the case of Higher Degrees, a Student may be permitted, at the discretion of the Progression Board, to be re-assessed in the dissertation, project or other supervised research component of the course of study. - 2.3.5.3.
+In the case of a Student who has five or more reassessments, the Progression Board may determine that no reassessment opportunities should be permitted and that the Student should be required to repeat in the following academic year all courses designated as requiring a reassessment. - 2.3.6.
 In exceptional circumstances, if a Student is prevented by illness or other sufficient cause from undertaking, completing or fulfilling the requirements of an assessment or re-assessment, a further assessment or re-assessment opportunity may be granted by the Progression Board.